You are successfully registered

 Source: Complete University Guide 2025

-When studying a postgraduate degree at Sheffield Hallam University, students work at the cutting-edge of their field using the latest techniques, ideas, practices and insights to address contemporary issues in their discipline, professional practice and the workplace.
+Founded over 175 years ago, Sheffield Hallam University offers academic excellence in an environment where postgraduate students work at the cutting-edge of their field using the latest techniques, ideas, practices and insights to address contemporary issues in their discipline, professional practice and the workplace.

-Sheffield Hallam University offers an expansive range of over 270 postgraduate study programmes.
+Sheffield Hallam University offers an expansive range of over 210 postgraduate study programmes.
 These cover a range of qualifications including postgraduate certificates, taught master’s degrees, and research degrees.

 Students must meet Sheffield Hallam University’s academic entry requirements in order to be accepted onto a postgraduate course.
+Some courses may require the submission of a small portfolio of work, or have additional admissions criteria.

 The university may accept and convert relevant prior professional experience into course credits, allowing for some programmes to be completed more rapidly.